-The per capita income in East Providence in 2010 was $28,438, which is low income relative to Rhode Island, and upper middle income relative to the rest of the US.
-This equates to an annual income of $113,752 for a family of four.
+The per capita income in East Providence in 2018 was $38,714, which is lower middle income relative to Rhode Island, and upper middle income relative to the rest of the US.
+This equates to an annual income of $154,856 for a family of four.
 However, East Providence contains both very wealthy and poor people as well.

 East Providence is a very ethnically-diverse city.
 The people who call East Providence home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of East Providence residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in East Providence include Irish, Italian, English, and French .
+Important ancestries of people in East Providence include Portuguese, Irish, Italian, English, and French.

 The most common language spoken in East Providence is English.
 Other important languages spoken here include Portuguese and Spanish.